What is ransomware?

 Is antivirus enough to avoid infection?

 Yes, in the majority of cases.
 The antivirus solution you use matters, though.
 According to independent benchmarks by renowned labs (which are, in fact, the only benchmarks to trust), Kaspersky products offer better protection than the competition.
 However, no antivirus is 100% effective.
+In many cases, automatic detection depends on how recent the malware is.
+If its signatures have not been added to antivirus databases, a Trojan can be detected with behavioral analysis.
+If it attempts to inflict damage, it’s blocked immediately.
+Our product includes a module called System Watcher; if it detects an attempt of massive file encryption, it blocks the malicious process and rolls back all changes.
+Please never disable this component.

 If I back up my files regularly, am I safe?